alperkay/WORK-IN-PROGRESS---devconnector/README.md

 # devconnector
-social network web app for devs
+a social network web app for devs made with mern stack by following this online course: https://www.udemy.com/mern-stack-front-to-back/
---still work in progress--
-uses mern stack